- We advise you to exercise normal safety precautions in Vanuatu.

 For further information on dengue fever see the World Health Organization's factsheet.

 Water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, tuberculosis and sexually transmitted infections) are prevalent, with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 While tap water in the major urban centres of Port Vila and Luganville is safe to drink, outside of these centres we recommend you boil all drinking water or drink bottled water, and avoid ice cubes.
 You should also avoid raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhea.

 Ciguatera poisoning from eating reef fish can be a hazard.
 For more information on ciguatera poisoning see Queensland Health's fact sheet.